isomerpages/nlb-biblioasia/_apr-to-jun-2013/Writing to Print: The Shifting Roles of Malay Scribes in the 19th Century.md

 For the translation of Christian treatises and other English texts, the missionaries often worked closely with renowned scribe and writer, Munshi Abdullah, who was sometimes termed the “’Father of Malay Printing” as he had imparted lithographic printing knowledge to Malay society.[^6] In addition to translations, the cooperation between Keasberry and Abdullah in the 1840s and 1850s resulted in multicoloured lithograph editions of Malay texts written, copied and edited by the latter.
 These editions include Munshi Abdullah’s autobiography, *Hikayat Abdullah*, published in 1849.[^7] Keasberry used the proceeds of the press to run a boarding school for boys on River Valley Road.
 Here, students were taught English and Malay as well as the art of printing, sowing the seeds for the next generation of the Malay publishing industry.

 Aside from the missionary presses, colonial regulations in the Dutch East Indies (today’s Indonesia) on local printing and publishing indirectly stimulated the growth of Singapore’s Malay publishing industry.
-The *Reglement on de Drukwerken in Nederlands Indie* was issued on 10 November 1856 requiring all printers, publishers and sellers of printed material to apply for licences.
+The *Reglement on de Drukwerken in Nederlands Indie* was issued on 10 November 1856, requiring all printers, publishers and sellers of printed material to apply for licence.
 In addition, copies had to be deposited free-of-charge with the government.
 Penalties for violation included confiscation of the publications, shutting down of printing presses, imprisonment and even prohibition from future work as printers or publishers.[^8] In contrast, the British administration in Singapore enacted less restrictive policies.
 As a result, many Javanese printers from the Dutch East Indies shifted their bases of operations to Singapore or more specifically, Kampong Gelam.
-This led to the establishment of the Malay printing and publishing industry in Singapore which subsequently became one of the major publishing centres in the Nusantara in the 19th and 20th centuries.
+This led to the establishment of the Malay printing and publishing industry in Singapore, which subsequently became one of the major publishing centres in the Nusantara in the 19th and 20th centuries.

  <div style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6">